 Is there a travel ban to Thailand?

 The bad news?
 The Thailand Special Tourist Visa (STV) proved an utter farce, designed mostly to allow Chinese investors into the country under the guise of being “tourists.”
 The good news?
-Thai Embassies have begun issuing single-entry tourist visas, albeit with the same strict requirements listed for the STV.
-I hope you will be more easily able to visit Thailand in 2021—if you want to come in 2020, it will require some suffering on your part.
+In late 2020, Thai Embassies began issuing single-entry tourist visas, albeit with the same strict requirements listed for the STV.
+I hope you will be more easily able to visit Thailand in 2021—if you wanted to come in 2020, it would’ve require suffering on your part.

 Can I still travel to Thailand?